Sharing evidence with lead buyers

 Co-registration & multiple buyers

-If you sell the same lead to multiple buyers, each buyer claims the same share URL independently.
-Each claim is tracked as a separate share event.
+If you sell the same lead to multiple buyers, each buyer POSTs to their own share URL independently.
+Each receive is tracked separately and (if the generator hasn’t paid) each buyer is billed for their own copy.

-For co-registration flows where different buyers should see different pages, use sub-group packages to control which CDRs each buyer can access.
+For co-registration flows where different buyers should see different pages, use sub-group Package CDRs to control which CDRs each buyer can access.